desmondlzy/embroidery-streamlines/README.md

 Let the streamlines flow from your favorite photos to embroidery patterns you can sew on your hoodies using an automatic embroidery machine!

-Learn more about it at our [project page](https://desmondlzy.me/publications/embroidery/)
+Learn more about it at our [project page](https://desmondlzy.me/publications/embroidery/).

+_Directionality-Aware Design of Embroidery Patterns_.
+Computer Graphics Forum (Eurographics 2023); Liu Zhenyuan, Michal Piovarči, Christian Hafner, Raphaël Charrondière, Bernd Bickel

 ## Notice!